fireandlion/onedayonebook/_books/the-hungry-ant.md

 ---
 # Only fill in page metadata here.
 # The page content is auto-filled from it.
-title: ""
+title: "The Hungry Ant"
-description: ""
+description: "Mother Ant’s family is hungry.
+Where can she possibly find food to feed her hungry children?"
 contributors:
-  writer: ""
+  writer: "Matamba Azwifaneli Sellinah"
-  illustrator: ""
+  illustrator: "Sinomonde Ngwane"
-  designer: ""
+  designer: "Vivienne Preston"
-  editor: ""
+  editor: "Alison Ziki"
   publisher: ""
   other: ""
 original-language: ""